nextmillenniummedia/next-sdk-android-example/docs/AdvancedSettings.md

 ## Usage with code obfuscation

-Starting from 1.0.2 you can use `InAppSdk.injectTo` override with passing screen name if your app uses obfuscation or code generation.
+Starting from 1.0.2 you can use `NextSdk.injectTo` override with passing screen name if your app uses obfuscation or code generation.
 For example, you have activity with name `NewsActivity`.
 After first application launch it will send screen names to our InApp Server.
 But if your activity is obfuscated after release, you can specify its name explicitly: